Smith theory and cyclic base change functoriality: On global base change

 \subsubsection{Base change setup}

-We now consider the following ``base-change setup''.
+We now consider the following ``base change setup''.
 Let $F$ be the function field of $X$ and $H_F$ a reductive group over $F$.
 We choose a parahoric extension of $H_F$ to a smooth affine group scheme $H$ over $X$.